ArnaudBelcour/Workflow_GeneList_Analysis/README.md

 * inputFiles must have three files : queryResults.csv (a csv file resulting from queriyng on the Gene Ontology to have all the GO terms with their GO labels (it will be automated in the future), GOTermsPlasmoGenome.tsv (which contains all the GO terms from the genome of your species, it will also be automated) and your data (in .csv).

 * temporaryFiles : will contain files used during the script, it will be created during the analysis.
+It contains datas extracted from the external databases.

 * outputFiles : the results of the analysis in tsv, it will be created during the analysis.